 Try to use as few solids and as many textures as possible.
 It is ABSOLUTELY POSSIBLE to mix colors, patterns, and textures.
 Bear in mind that graphics do not tend to photograph well, so stay away from graphic tees and shirts with words.

 Layers can make outfits look more interesting and dynamic, even in summer weather.
 Layers also have the added bonus of quickly changing a look by adding/removing them.
-Try adding dimension and depth to your look by laying a dress with a cute belt or pendant necklace.
+Try adding dimension and depth to your look by layering a dress with a cute belt or pendant necklace.
 In cool weather, try cardigans, belts, statement necklaces, scarves, hats, blazers...the list goes on and on!

 DRESS FOR THE WEATHER

 I can not stress this enough!
 Be prepared and flexible with your wardrobe.
 This is the Eastern Shore.
 The weather changes rapidly.
 So if you have plans for a cute sundress, but the weather ends up being 20 degrees colder than you thought it would be, add some layers.
 Tights, boots, scarf, slouchy hat, cardigan, even cute gloves!
 Also, if you or a family member is sweating profusely in a sweater during the photo session, no amount of photographer magic will help.
 Same goes for being under-dressed...if the weather becomes colder as the sun goes down during the session, it will be uncomfortable and will show in the final images.